HOME WISE Uranium Project > Mining & Milling > Issues >

 Comments should be submitted by April 2, 2011.

-> View Key Lake Extension Project external link (CEAA)
+> View Key Lake Extension Project (CEAA)

-> View Key Lake Extension external link (Environment Saskatchewan)
+> View Key Lake Extension (Environment Saskatchewan)

 Cameco is seeking regulatory approval to increase annual production capacity of the Key Lake mill by 33% to 25 million pounds U3O8 (9,615 t U) and to increase the capacity of the Deilmann tailings management facility (DTMF).

-> View Cameco website external link
+> View Cameco website

-> Download Project Description, March 2010 (3.8M PDF) external link · Executive Summary (157k PDF) external link (Cameco)
+> Download Project Description, March 2010 (3.8M PDF) · Executive Summary (157k PDF) (Cameco)

 CNSC approves Key Lake license amendment to allow uranium production flexibility